Summer Session 2022

 Matriculated undergraduate students who would like to discuss requirements for their major should contact their major advisor or their academic department for advising assistance.
 Undeclared students should contact the Office of Academic Advising.
 The Office of Academic Advising is located in Wooster Hall, Room 106, and can be reached by calling 845-257-3015.

-Non-matriculated undergraduate students who will be taking courses and transfering them back to their home institution do not need to set up a meeting with an advisor.
-Those who plan to take courses and then apply for undergraduate admission to SUNY New Paltz in the Fall or Spring should make an appointment to discuss their course selections with a transfer advisor in the Office of Admissions at 845-257-3200.
+Non-matriculated undergraduate students who will be taking courses and transfering them back to their home institution should discuss their plans with their home institition advisor.
 High school students may, with the recommendation of their guidance counselor, register for courses appropriate to their abilities.
+Non-matriculated students should review the steps needed to become a non-matriculated student and register for courses.

-Matriculated graduate students are encouraged, but not required, to speak with their advisor when deciding which courses to take during the summer.
+Matriculated graduate students are encouraged, to speak with their advisor when deciding which courses to take during the summer.

 Why take a Summer course?